2026 Speakers

 Vensana Capital

-Maria Berkman, MD, MBA is a Partner at Vensana Capital, to which she brings over 20 years of venture, clinical, and consulting experience.
-Prior to Vensana, Maria was the Head of MedTech at Broadview Ventures and Managing Director of Longview Ventures – affiliate funds dedicated to early-stage investments in cardiovascular disease and stroke.
-Maria currently serves on the boards of Alleviant Medical, AtaCor Medical, and Vectorious Medical Technologies, and previously on the boards of Apama Medical (acquired), CardiAQ (acquired), Remedy Therapeutics (acquired), Capricor Therapeutics (IPO), Lyra Therapeutics (IPO), CroíValve, XII Medical, Puzzle Medical, and Relief Cardiovascular.
+Maria Berkman, MD, MBA, is a partner at Vensana Capital.
+Prior to Vensana, Maria was the Head of MedTech at Broadview Ventures and Managing Director of Longview Ventures—affiliate funds dedicated to cardiovascular disease and stroke.
+Maria currently serves on the boards of Alleviant Medical and Vensana Innovation, and previously served as Chair of AtaCor Medical (partnered with Abbott), and on the boards of Vectorious (acquired), Apama (acquired), CardiAQ (acquired), Remedy Therapeutics (acquired), Capricor (IPO), and Lyra Therapeutics (IPO).
 Prior to her venture career, Maria was a management consultant with Monitor Group and trained at Mass General Brigham’s Newton Wellesley Hospital.
-She concurrently earned an MD from the UCLA School of Medicine and an MBA from the Anderson School of Management at UCLA, graduating Alpha Omega Alpha.
-Outside of her venture career, Maria serves on the Board of Advisors at the Boston Museum of Science and as a member of the Acquisitions Circle at the Institute of Contemporary Art / Boston.
+Outside her venture career, Maria serves on the Board of the Boston Museum of Science and as a member of the Acquisitions Circle at the Institute of Contemporary Art / Boston.

 HistoSonics Inc

-Mike Blue joined HistoSonics as President, CEO and Board Director in January 2017 and has more than 25 years of leadership experience within the medical device sector, almost exclusively in interventional oncology.
-Since his start, HistoSonics has raised over $300M in equity financings resulting in significant value creation, successfully completed pivotal clinical trials in multiple indications, opened a new corporate headquarters and manufacturing facility in Minneapolis, MN, and is now commercializing the company’s breakthrough Edison Histotripsy Platform around the world.
-Prior to joining HistoSonics, Mike led the commercial organizations at NeuWave Medical, acquired by Johnson & Johnson in 2016, and superDimension, acquired by Covidien (MDT) in 2012.
-Mike started his career in consulting as an analyst for Anderson Consulting (Accenture).
+Mike Blue joined HistoSonics as President, CEO and Board Director in January 2017 and has over 25 years of leadership experience within the medical device sector.
+Since joining HistoSonics, the company has raised over $600M in equity financings, successfully completed pivotal trials in multiple clinical indications, and is now commercializing the company’s breakthrough Edison Histotripsy Platform around the world.
+In August 2025, Mike also assumed the role of Chairman of the Board upon the closing of a company-led majority ownership acquisition, valuing the company at over $2.25B.
+Prior to joining HistoSonics, Mike led the commercial organizations at NeuWave Medical, acquired by Johnson & Johnson in 2016, and superDimension, Inc., acquired by Covidien (MDT) in 2012.
+He started his career as an analyst at Anderson Consulting (Accenture).

 Lori Chmura, CEO, Leadership, Nyra Medical